timonent/navigation/README.md

 ## Navigation

-This repository contains an implementation of a reinforcement learning agent for a modified version of the "Banana Collectors" environment (provided by Udacity, see their [Deep Reinforcement Learning Nanodegree Program](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893)) from the v0.3 version of the [Unity Machine Learning Agents Toolkit](https://github.com/Unity-Technologies/ml-agents).
+This repository contains an implementation of a reinforcement learning agent for a modified version of the "Banana Collectors" environment from the v0.3 version of the [Unity Machine Learning Agents Toolkit](https://github.com/Unity-Technologies/ml-agents).
 The agent is able to solve the environment (see [Reward Scheme](#reward-scheme)) by using only raw pixel inputs.
+The environment files are provided by Udacity, see their [Deep Reinforcement Learning Nanodegree Program](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).

 <p align="center">
    <img src="img/trained_agent.gif" width="80%" height=auto>